Guardian Council

 When the 2009 presidential election was announced, popular former president Mohammad Khatami would not discuss his plans to run against Mahmoud Ahmadinejad, for the Council might have disqualified Khatami as it had other reformists' candidatures, on the grounds that they were not dedicated enough to Islamic values.

 There have also been instances where the Constitutional Council reversed its ban on particular people after being ordered to do so by Khamenei.

+The lack of transparency in the rendering of decisions by the Guardian Council has eroded its legitimacy in the eyes of Iranians and the world.

 Legislative functions

 The Majlis has no legal status without the Constitutional Council.
 Any bill passed by the Majlis must be reviewed and approved by the Constitutional Council to become law.

 According to Article 96 of the constitution, the Constitutional Council holds absolute veto power over all legislation approved by the Majlis.
 It can nullify a law based on two accounts: being against Islamic laws, or being against the constitution.
 While all the members vote on the laws being compatible with the constitution, only the six clerics vote on them being compatible with Islam.

 If any law is rejected, it will be passed back to the Majlis for correction.
 If the Majlis and the Council of Guardians cannot agree on a case, it is passed up to the Expediency Council for a decision.

 The Constitutional Council is uniquely involved in the legislative process, with equal oversight with regards to economic law and social policy, including such controversial topics as abortion.
 Chapter 6 of the Constitution explains its interworkings with the Islamic Consultative Assembly.
 Articles 91-97 all fall into the legislative Chapter 6.